apache/cassandra-java-driver/README.md

 - driver-core: the core layer.
 - driver-mapping: the object mapper.
-- driver-extras: optional features for the Java driver.
+- driver-extras: optional features for the Java Driver.
 - driver-examples: example applications using the other modules which are only meant for demonstration purposes.
 - driver-tests: tests for the java-driver.